- 1 What is a Subprime Car Loan?

 - 2 Subprime Car Loan Requirements

 - 3 Subprime Financing Tips

 As you would expect, it’s easy to apply for a Subprime auto loan if you have less than good credit.
 Simply fill the application out and wait, right?
 Actually, there is much more to making the best choice for saving the most amount of money possible, knowing your options and taking the right steps to reconstruct your credit score.
-This is your ultimate guide on pre-qualifying for a sub-prime auto loan and making the most informed choice possible in the process.
+This is your ultimate guide to pre-qualify for a sub-prime auto loan and making the most informed choice possible in the process.

 How do I know if my credit is too bad to get a traditional car loan?